tikv/tikv/docs/pd-scheduler.md

 ### `max-merge-region-keys && max-merge-region-size`

-If the Region size is smaller than `max-merge-region-size` and the number of rows in the Region is smaller than `max-merge-region-keys` at the same time, the Region will try to merge with adjacent Regions.
+If the Region size is smaller than `max-merge-region-size` and the number of keys in the Region is smaller than `max-merge-region-keys` at the same time, the Region will try to merge with adjacent Regions.
 The default value of both the two parameters is 0.
 Currently, `merge` is not enabled by default.

 ### `split-merge-interval`